I was thrilled to see these 35 Christians among TIME's top 100.

 The 100 Most Significant Figures in History

-I looked at everyone on TIME’s 100 list and identified those who were Christians and hence, the most influential Christians.
+I looked at everyone on TIME’s 100 (2013) list and identified the Christians who were the most influential.

 The 35 listed below all believed in Jesus for salvation and accepted the Gospel’s teaching of His life.
-There are at least another 25 who were “theists” or who claimed the name of Christian but did not meet the standards just described.
+At least another 25 were “theists” or claimed the name of Christian but did not meet the standards just described.

 These 35 did meet them and lived for Jesus and His Gospel.

-1 Jesus* is indisputably #1 in influence/significance even in secular criteria.
-His importance as Redeemer, Savior, Creator, and KING WITH ALL POWER IN HEAVEN AND EARTH amplify this a million times. * after a name means there is a short biography of that person in SPIRITUAL LIVES.
+1 Jesus* (4BC-30AD) is indisputably #1 in influence/significance, even in secular criteria.
+His importance as Redeemer, Savior, Creator, and KING WITH ALL POWER IN HEAVEN AND Earth is amplified a million times. * after a name means there is a short biography of that person in SPIRITUAL LIVES.

 Biblical stories and allusions were a rich source for him.
 A thoughtful reader with Bible knowledge will sense in Shakespeare’s plays far more than merely forced familiarity with the Bible but a genuine love of it.